Azure/c-logging/v2/devdoc/logging.md

 Bonus:

-An ideal implementation for the stack allocated contexts is also to not do any memory copy until actually needed (until they are used).
+An ideal implementation for the stack allocated contexts will do as little work as possible at the definition of the local context.

-That would allow writing code like below while not performing the memory copies until the logging is actually executed.
+However the evaluation of the context property builder macros has to be done at the time of context construction (where `LOG_CONTEXT_LOCAL_DEFINE` is used).

 ```c
 void a(LOG_CONTEXT_HANDLE log_context, const char* correlation_id)